 A Key To Success – First Learn The Basics

 The accelerator pedal does not make the car move!!!
 Many people learning to drive misunderstand this important concept.
 Not convinced?
 Try this next time you are in a car.
-Park up on a flat road switch the engine on and take the hand brake off.
+Park up on a flat road, switch the engine on and take the hand brake off.
 Gently press the accelerator pedal and see how far you can drive.

-As an example imagine you are travelling at 20mph by pressing the accelerator.
-You then take your foot off & leave your foot in mid-air i.e. not touching any pedal.
+As an example, imagine you are travelling at 20mph by pressing the accelerator.
+You then take your foot off & leave your foot in mid-air, i.e. not touching any pedal.
 The car will gradually slow down of its own accord.
 This concept needs to be understood early on in your driver training.
-Most people learning to drive think that you have to always press one pedal or another.
+Most people learning to drive think that you always have to press one pedal or another.
 Experienced drivers take their foot off the accelerator and let the car move under its own momentum whilst assessing a hazard.